laurauzcategui/laurauzcategui/README.md

 :star: Currently taking a sabbatical.

 - 🔭 I’m working on completing *Artificial Intelligence Professional Program @ Stanford School of Engineering*.
-- 🌱 I’m constantly learning and nowadays I'm focused towards learning state-of-the-art techniques in Natural Language Processing.
+- 🌱 I’m constantly learning and nowadays I'm focused towards learning and building projects with state-of-the-art techniques in Natural Language Processing.
 - :books: One of my hobbies and habits is reading a LOT :)

 <!--